 The VS File Management Utilities are designed so that workstation interaction can be controlled or minimized through the VS Procedure language.
 Thus, most utility information requests are processed through GETPARMs, which are the VS Procedure language interface to a program.
 A brief description of GETPARMs and the VS Procedure language can be found in Appendix A, File Management Utility GETPARMs.
 In addition, the description of each utility in this manual terminates with a sample procedure to guide the user in writing customized procedures.
-CHAPTER 2 CONTROL

-The CONTROL utility can be used to define the attributes of a data file.
-The file and record attributes are placed in a control file that serves as a directory to describe data file attributes.
+You can use the CONTROL utility to define the attributes of a data file.
+The file and record attributes that are placed in the control file serve as a directory to describe data file attributes.